Is Online Gambling Legal in South Africa?

 For players: no enforcement.
 No individual South African player has ever been prosecuted for playing online casino games.

 Nobody has.
-The law’s penalties are aimed at operators, not customers.
+The law's penalties are aimed at operators, not customers.
 In practice, millions of South Africans play online casino games daily without legal consequence.
+See our guide on self-exclusion if you'd rather remove the temptation entirely.

 The loophole: fixed-odds betting